What to do in the garden in March

 Ipomoea purpurea morning glory ing glory

-The advantage of sowing annuals from seed is it is much cheaper than buying plants, plus you can choose from a wide range of seeds and colours.
-This enables you to grow plants which you rarely see in the garden centre.
-It's fun to grow something unusual.
+The advantage of sowing annuals from seed is that it's cheaper and is fun to grow something unusual.
 An exotic annual to grow is Ipomoea, also called Morning Glory, illustrated right, which produces delicate and attractive trumpet-shaped flowers.
-More tips and advice on growing Ipomoea

-If you are thinking of growing sweet peas from seed, now is the time to sow.
-Sweet Peas need quite a lot of time and effort, but I cannot resist sweet peas and grow them every year.
+If you are thinking of growing sweet peas from seed, now is a good time to sow.
+Sweet Peas need quite a lot of time and effort, but reward well.
 In March you can sow sweet peas under glass, or in more sheltered areas, directly where they are to grow outside.
 Video how to Plant and grow sweet peas.

 March in the Veg plot